BeigeSweatshirt/NerdLauncher/README.md

 # NerdLauncher
-NerdLauncher is a simple application launcher for your home screen.
-NerdLauncher is based on Android Programming: The Big Nerd Ranch Guide and the challenge exercises therein.
+NerdLauncher is a simple application launcher for an Android home screen.
+NerdLauncher is based on Android Programming: The Big Nerd Ranch Guide.
+The main branch is the base app, challenge exercises are implemented in the branches.

 ## What I Learned About
 - Explicit intents